 Had a knee replacement surgery?
 It is not easy to recover and get back on track.
 Most patients do not know when to start off with the physical activities.

-If you are experiencing pain in your knees and the doctor has suggested knee replacement surgery for long term recovery, it is important to have some quick tips handy to ensure full recovery post-surgery.
+If you are experiencing pain in your knees and the doctor has suggested knee replacement surgery for long-term recovery, it is essential to have some quick tips handy to ensure full recovery post-surgery.

 Tips after a Knee Replacement Surgery